 If I normally work in Boston, and Jim normally works in San Jose, and Rachel normally works in Austin, we live in three different time zones.
 When we talk to each other pairwise, and cite specific times to each other, we have to be careful to avoid confusion.
 I might decide, for example, to always quote my times in the Eastern time zone.
 And I might even be careful about saying so: "I'll call you at 10 Eastern."
-When I'm talking to Rachel, she has to subtract three hours to figure out whether 10 Eastern works for her.
-I have to remember to say "Eastern" and Rachel has to hear it, and remember that Eastern is three hours ahead of her (not behind).
+When I'm talking to Rachel, she has to subtract two hours to figure out whether 10 Eastern works for her.
+I have to remember to say "Eastern" and Rachel has to hear it, and remember that Eastern is two hours ahead of her (not behind).
 If we both do everything right, all is well.
-Then she has to shift gears when she talks to Jim, because he's in Central.
+Then she has to shift gears when she talks to Jim, because he's in Pacific.

 Adopting a convention about how project team members quote times to each other reduces the chances of confusion.
-If a project team can pick a time zone that will be the project's time zone, and always cite times in that time zone, life is easier.
+If a project team can pick a time zone that will be the project's time zone, and they always cite times in that time zone, life is easier.

 There isn't much chance of confusion about time zones in email headers or in software, because most software is aware of the issue and can present times in a variety of formats.
 The real problem happens in verbal communication and in text that we type into documents and messages.
 So let's look at how adopting a "Project Time" can save you trouble and reduce confusion.

 "Project Time" is the conventional time zone that everyone agrees to use when communicating with project team members.
 For example, if most of the team is based in the Central Time Zone, it would make sense to quote all times in Central Time.
 This does require that everyone learn how to convert back and forth between Central Time and the zone they're in.
 But that's all they have to learn.
 Since nobody ever quotes a time in Eastern Time, somebody who lives in the Pacific Time Zone will never have to make a conversion from Eastern to Pacific.
 If you travel to another time zone away from your home base, you'll have to start to make conversions between Central Time and your temporary base.
-But that's your responsibility, nobody else's.
+But that's your responsibility — nobody else's.

 Having a Project Time helps you avoid having to know where everyone else is, and knowing how to convert the times they quote.
 All you have to know is where you are.
 And nobody else has to know where you are.
 All they have to know is where they are.